marcandrews/mybb-gcm-push-notifications/README.md

 # GCM Push Notifications for MyBB
-This plugin for MyBB pushes notifications via Google Cloud Messenging to Chrome after a post is made to a user's subscribed thread.
+This plugin for MyBB pushes notifications via Google Cloud Messaging to Chrome after a post is made to a user's subscribed thread.

 ## Requirements
 - MyBB 1.8x hosted over HTTPS